 Please beware of potential scams or fraudulent claims.
 Once bitcoin is sent, that transaction cannot be reversed or refunded in any way.

-There are three main ways people get scammed:
+These are some of the main ways people get scammed:

 1. Job opportunities: Victims are contacted via email or phone, or victims respond to a job posting found online.
 They are then electronically transferred large sums of money to their bank account and are asked to withdraw the cash and use it to purchase bitcoin as part of an employment application process.